top of page

 Visiting: Violetsblew is an online and mail-order nursery and is not open to the public.

-Shipping: Because Violetsblew is a small, seasonal business, it's not feasible to offer free shipping.
-UPS and USPS continue to raise rates, and there's not much that can be done about that, but I am working toward sending plants in smaller/or without pots that will require smaller boxes and will weigh less.
+Shipping: Violetsblew does not ship outside of the United States.
+Because Violetsblew is a small, seasonal business, it's not feasible to offer free shipping.
+UPS and USPS continue to raise rates, and there's not much that can be done about that, but I am working toward sending plants in smaller containers to save you money.
+And, remember, a full box is always more economical to ship than a box with one or two plants.

 More about shipping: Please note that plants sent to California, Colorado, Idaho, Montana, Nevada, Oregon, and Utah must be sent bare root.
-This is in compliance with individual state agricultural restrictions.
+This complies with individual state agricultural restrictions.
 These plants will be sent in USPS flat rate boxes, with shipping charges based on full, large flat rate boxes.
 Up to 15 violets will fit into a large flat-rate box.

 Shipping Dates: Violets are shipped according to USDA zones and the weather conditions here at the nursery.
 More than anything else, it depends on the individual readiness of the plants (each has its own way of doing things) than on where they are going.